Balto (film): Release

-The film was theatrically released in the United States on December 22, 1995 and then international theatres on January 13, 1996 when it first premiered in Brazil.
-Its release was vastly overshadowed by that of Pixar Animation Studios' first film, Toy Story, which had premiered a month earlier.
+The film was theatrically released in the United States on December 22, 1995, and international theaters on January 13, 1996, when it first premiered in Brazil.
+Its release was vastly overshadowed by that of Pixar's first feature film, Toy Story, which had premiered one month earlier.

 Box office

 The film ranked 15th on its opening weekend and earned $1.5 million from a total of 1,427 theaters.
 The film also ranked 7th among G-rated movies in 1995.
 Its total domestic gross was $11,348,324.
-Despite being a disappointment at the box-office, it was much more successful in terms of video sales.
+Though a box office failure, it was much more successful in terms of video sales.
 These strong video sales led to the release of two direct-to-video sequels: Balto II: Wolf Quest and Balto III: Wings of Change being created, though neither sequel received as strong a reception as the original film.

 Critical reception

+Balto generally received mixed reviews from critics.
 On the review aggregator website Rotten Tomatoes, the film has an approval rating of 56% based on 25 reviews, with an average rating of 5.90/10.
 The website's critical consensus reads, "Balto is a well-meaning adventure with spirited animation, but mushy sentimentality and bland characterization keeps it at paw's length from more sophisticated family fare."
-Film critic Roger Ebert gave the film a positive review, describing the film as "a kids' movie, simply told, with lots of excitement and characters you can care about" and praised every thrilling scene.
+The film received a "thumbs down" from Gene Siskel and a "thumbs up" from Roger Ebert in a 1996 episode of At the Movies.
+Siskel found the film to be a weak attempt at aping Lady and the Tramp, criticizing the animation style as "sketchy", and the story as "all over the map, from the rousing adventure, to the sweet and cloying scenes", whereas Ebert liked the film, stating that though it is not in the "category of the great animated film" and the animation not being as strong as that of Disney, it was "adequate", the story was "interesting", and the film was a "nice, little children's adventure movie about a brave dog".